alexanderganderson/alexanderganderson.github.io/_posts/2015-12-03-python_dev_environment.markdown

 # Terminal

-For most coding purposes, it is important to get comfortable with the terminal.
+In many situations, it is important to get comfortable with the terminal.
 The main commands that I have found to be useful are `ls, cd, clear, mv`.
 Also it is important to understand the way files are structured and what is in your `~/.bash_profile`.
-Googling these things will give the answers.
+I found [linux-tutorial] to be useful (both the website and the book).

 # Python Installation

 The easiest method to install python is to use anaconda python distribution.
 See here for more details [anaconda].
+Type `which python` to give the python installation your terminal is using when you type `python`.

+# IPython Notebook

+When experimenting with code, I often find it to be very helpful to use ipython notebook in order to build up my code.
+I can quickly make changes and view their impact.
+More can be found on the ipython notebook homepage.

 # Git